Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Experimental Evaluation

 \subsection{Experimental Setup}

-\paragraph{Datasets} We conducted our experiments using datasets from the following two sources: (1) \textit{\textbf{ IBTrACS}} (International Best Track Archive for Climate Stewardship), containing the latitude and longitude coordinates of historical TC tracks at $6$-hourly intervals, along with their intensity and other meteorological features.
-(2) \textbf{\textit{ERA5 Reanalysis Data}}, which provides hourly global weather observations from 1979 to 2018 at $1^{\circ}\times1^{\circ}$ spatial resolution.
-We constructed two datasets, \textit{TC1} and \textit{TC2}, from these sources. \textit{TC1} contains 285 TCs recorded between January 1, 2019 to January 1, 2025, along with their corresponding weather data from ERA5 Renalysis.
-For each TC, trajectory information is retained for their first 14 time steps, with the initial 2 time steps used as input for the \textit{GraphCast} model and the remaining 12 time steps reserved for forecasting. \textit{TC2} is a smaller dataset consisting of 10 major TCs selected for case studies.
-Each TC contains location information for 40 consecutive 6-hourly time steps and their associated ERA5 Reanalysis weather data.
-In this case, the \textit{GraphCast} model predicts 38 future time steps from the first 2 time steps.
-For both datasets, \textit{TempestExtremes} is applied to the \textit{GraphCast} forecasts to generate downstream TC trajectories.
-These trajectories are then used to construct the adversarial downstream targets.
-See Appendix~\ref{appendix:Datasets and Preprocessing} for further details on the datasets and their pre-processing.
+\paragraph{Datasets} We conducted experiments using two data sources: \textit{\textbf{IBTrACS}} (International Best Track Archive for Climate Stewardship), which provides historical TC track locations at 6-hour intervals, and \textit{\textbf{ERA5 Reanalysis Data}}, which provides hourly global weather fields from 1979 to 2018 at $1^{\circ}\times1^{\circ}$ resolution.
+From these sources, we constructed two datasets, \textit{TC1} and \textit{TC2}. \textit{TC1} contains 285 TCs recorded in IBTrACS from January 1, 2019 to January 1, 2025.
+For each TC, we use the ERA5 fields from the first two 6-hourly time steps starting from its initial time as input to \textit{GraphCast}, which generates forecasts for the next 12 time steps. \textit{TempestExtremes} is then applied to these \textit{GraphCast} forecasts to obtain the corresponding downstream TC trajectory. \textit{TC2} consists of 10 major TCs selected for case studies, where the same procedure is used except that \textit{GraphCast} and \textit{TempestExtremes} predict the next 38 time steps from the first two input steps.
+The predicted TC trajectories are used to construct adversarial downstream targets; details are provided in Appendices~\ref{appendix:Datasets and Preprocessing} and~\ref{appendix:Adversarial Target Construction for Downstream Output}.
+For surrogate-model training, we split samples from \textit{TC1} into training, validation, and test sets with a $0.6{:}0.2{:}0.2$ ratio, yielding $2052$, $684$, and $684$ samples after removing pairs with undetected nodes.